sagargc/simple-school-with-zoom-meeting-api/README.md

 # Limititaion
 - Teacher should be accessable only realtive subject's assignment
-- Zoom Free Version has many restrictions, so could't cover like create user, create group and other.
+- Zoom Free Version has many restrictions, so couldn't cover like create user, create group and other.

 # Installation and use